 Appealing price.
 Lumens and light color are comparable to incandescent bulbs.
 Not as bulky as CFL bulbs.

 Extremely bright.
 Some concerns about bulb longevity.
 Not dimmable.
-The light tint (cool yellow) is not "warm" enough for some people.
-Not suitable for all indoor uses.

 Can be used in enclosed fixtures without overheating.
 "Daylight" color spectrum is brighter than yellow incandescent bulbs.
 Sturdier construction than CFLs.

 Although described as "soft white," some owners argue it's more of a yellow hue.